Automatic Knife Release Form

 Shun Premier Chef's knife and artichokeShun Premier Chef's knife and artichoke

 San mai is a traditional, high-end Japanese blade-making technique in which a very hard steel blade core is clad with a single layer of “softer” steel on each side of the core for support and protection against corrosion.
-In Shun’s Sora series, the lower section of the blade—the cutting edge—is san mai with a VG10 cutting core.
+In Shun's Narukami series a Blue 2 carbon steel core is clad with one layer of "softer" steel each side.
+In the Sora series only the lower section of the blade—the cutting edge—is san mai with a VG10 cutting core and is braze welded to a solid 420J stainless steel upper.
+More information on our proprietary Composite Blade Technology can be found here.